CSpanias/SecHeaders/headers/x-content-type-options/README.md

 # PoC

 The goal of this PoC is to show the difference between no header and `X-Content-Type-Options: nosniff` by serving a JavaScript file with an incorrect `Content-Type` and observing whether the browser executes it.

-## No `X-Content-Type-Options` Header

 Serve `script.js` as JavaScript content but intentionally set the `Content-Type: text/plain` so there is a mismatch:

 ```bash
 $ node server.js